glidingthroughspace/paper-tracker/README.md

 Additionally there is a Dockerfile available in the `server` folder.
 The docker also uses `8080` as http and `5688` as CoAP port default.
 The config file and database are located in the `/config` folder.

+For individually configuring the server, you can use the `config_example.toml` as template and rename it to `config.toml`.
+Information about the available parameters are available through the `--help` command of the server executable.

 ### The Tracker

 The tracker is built out of a [TinyPICO](https://tinypico.com), which is an ESP32-based development